boschresearch/amira_blender_rendering/docs/contributing.rst

 1. Contact us;
 2. Open an Issue (as described above)
 3. Open a PR from you feature/branch against the branch you want to contribute (e.g., master or develop)

-**NOTE**

-According to AMIRA Blender Rendering license clause, your contribution must be licensed as Apache-2.0.